Baikiaea plurijuga

-Baikiaea plurijuga, known as African teak, Mukusi, Rhodesian teak, Zambian teak, or Zambesi redwood, is a species of Afrotropical tree from the legume family, the Fabaceae from southern Africa.
+Baikiaea plurijuga, known as African teak, Mukusi, Rhodesian teak, Zambian teak, or Zambesi redwood, is a species of Afrotropical tree from the legume family, Fabaceae.
+It is native to southern Africa.
 The genus is named for William Balfour Baikie (1824-1864), a Scottish explorer of the Niger River, and the species name means "having many pairs."

 Description

 Baikiaea plurijuga is a medium-sized deciduous tree with pinnate leaves, each with 4-5 pairs of opposed leaflets.
 They show pink to deep mauve flowers, have yellow stamens, and are clustered in large axillary racemes; they flower from November to April.
 The fruit are flattened, woody pods with a hooked tip that splits explosively, sending the seeds out over some distance.

 Habitat

 Baikiaea plurijuga is confined to the Kalahari sands, and its dominant woodland is known as Gusu woodland.
 This woodland grows on the deep, aeolian, and fluvial Kalahari Sands, which have virtually no clay or silt.
 These sands provide exceptional growing conditions for deep-rooting trees, but the deficiency in clay restricts tree growth to sites holding nutrients in organic matter.